-39. As of the date this Complaint is filed, Washington, DC had over 10,000 total positive cases of COVID-19.
+40. As of the date this Complaint is filed, Washington, DC had over 16,000 total positive cases of COVID-19 and over 640 deaths.

-40. In response to the public health emergency caused by the COVID-19 pandemic, civil authorities across the United States, including the civil authorities with jurisdiction over Plaintiff in Washington, DC, have issued Closure Orders restricting and prohibiting access to Plaintiff's insured property and the insured properties of other putative class members.
+41. In response to the public health emergency caused by the COVID-19 pandemic, civil authorities across the United States, including the civil authorities with jurisdiction over Plaintiff in Washington, DC, have issued Closure Orders restricting and prohibiting access to Plaintiff's insured property and the insured properties of other putative class members.

-41. On March 11, 2020, Mayor Bowser declared a public emergency and public health emergency.
+42. On March 11, 2020, Washington DC Mayor Bowser declared a public emergency and public health emergency.
 On March 20, 2020, the Mayor extended those declarations through April 24, 2020.
 Additional orders signed by the Mayor on March 16, 2020 and March 20, 2020, as well as several directives from the Department of Health, provided for additional steps required to protect public health.

-42. On March 24, 2020, Mayor Bowser issued an order re "Closure of Non-Essential Businesses and Prohibition on Large Gatherings During Public Health Emergency for the 2019 Novel Coronavirus (COVID-19)."
+43. On March 24, 2020, Mayor Bowser issued an order re "Closure of Non-Essential Businesses and Prohibition on Large Gatherings During Public Health Emergency for the 2019 Novel Coronavirus (COVID-19)."
 The Order required the temporary closure of the on-site operations of all non-essential businesses, including Plaintiff's business, and a cessation of all business activities at all businesses with facilities in Washington, DC, except for essential businesses.
 This order continued in effect through April 24, 2020.

-43. On April 15, 2020, Mayor Bowser issued an order extending the state of emergency and public health emergency for Washington, DC, and required non-essential businesses such as Plaintiff's to continue to remain closed through May 15, 2020.
+44. On April 15, 2020, Mayor Bowser issued an order extending the state of emergency and public health emergency for Washington, DC, and required non-essential businesses such as Plaintiff's to continue to remain closed through May 15, 2020.

-44. On May 13, 2020, Mayor Browser issued an order extending the state of emergency and public health emergency for Washington, DC, and required non-essential businesses such as Plaintiff's to continue to remain closed through June 8, 2020.
+45. On May 13, 2020, Mayor Browser issued an order extending the state of emergency and public health emergency for Washington, DC, and required non-essential businesses such as Plaintiff's to continue to remain closed through June 8, 2020.

-45. On May 27, 2020, Mayor Bowser issued an order re Phase One Reopening of Washington DC.
+46. On May 27, 2020, Mayor Bowser issued an order re Phase One Reopening of Washington DC.
 Phase One, which went into effect on May 29, 2020, required nonessential businesses such as Plaintiff to remain closed except for "minimum business operations."

-46. On June 19, 2020, Mayor Bowser announced that Phase Two Reopening of Washington, DC would begin on June 22, 2020.
+47. On June 19, 2020, Mayor Bowser announced that Phase Two Reopening of Washington, DC would begin on June 22, 2020.
 In this phase, Plaintiff's business is finally permitted to resume, but teleworking is still strongly encouraged.
 Restrictions still affect how Plaintiff operates its business in Phase Two.

-47. State courts within the Third Circuit have already agreed with Plaintiff's position that physical loss and damage exists resulting in coverage here.
-See Friends of DeVito, et. al v.
-Wolf, No. 68 MM 2020 (Pa.
-April 13, 2020).
-Furthermore, orders issued in states such as New York, Colorado, Washington, Indiana, New Mexico, North Carolina, Missouri, and Illinois have all recognized that COVID-19 poses a specific threat to property and can cause property loss and damage.
+48. State and federal courts across the country have already agreed with Plaintiff's position that physical loss and damage exists resulting in coverage here.
+Furthermore, Closure Orders issued in states such as New York, Colorado, Washington, Indiana, New Mexico, North Carolina, Missouri, and Illinois have all recognized that COVID-19 poses a specific threat to property and can cause property loss and damage.

-48. The Closure Orders issued by Washington, DC authorities covering Washington, DC non-essential businesses (such as Plaintiff's) are similar to Closure Orders that have been issued nationwide by state and local civil authorities.
+49. The Closure Orders issued by Washington, DC authorities covering Washington, DC non-essential businesses (such as Plaintiff's) are similar to Closure Orders that have been issued nationwide by state and local civil authorities.
+Specifically, all but five states enacted COVID-19 Civil Authority Orders, including but not limited to "stay-at-home" or "shelter-in-place" orders; 35 states closed all non-essential businesses, with other states enacting measures to curtail business operations; all 50 states closed schools; and all but one state closed restaurants and bars for services other than take-out and delivery.